-- (a) Living room: Minimum dimension must be 11'-6" and appropriately sized for anticipated household size.
-The room must have a window (or glass patio door) to exterior for natural lighting.

-- (b) Primary or master bedroom

-- i.
-Minimum dimension must be 10'-0"

-- ii.
-Minimum square footage must be 115 sq. ft.

-- iii.
-Provide a window for natural light.

-- iv.
-Closet (five lineal ft. of net rod/shelf length)
+- (a) Living room: Minimum dimension must be 11'- 6" and appropriately sized for anticipated household size.
+The room must have a window (or glass patio door) to exterior for natural lighting. - (b) Primary or master bedroom - i.
+Minimum dimension must be 10'-0" - ii.
+Minimum square footage must be 115 sq. ft. - iii.
+A window for natural light must be provided. - a.
+Exceptions.
+Windowless bedrooms designed to meet applicable building codes may be allowed: - If the local Tenant-Based Rental Assistance (TBRA) voucher administrator receives approval for an acceptability criteria variation from their HUD field office that allows TBRA to be used in units with windowless bedrooms; Or - Without an acceptability criteria variation if 100% of the units receive Project-based Rental Assistance (PBRA). - i.
+Closet (five lineal ft. of net rod/shelf length) - ii.

-- v.
 Door and walls to ceiling for privacy.
-Exception: Efficiency Units/Sleeping Units.

-- (c) Secondary bedroom(s)

-- i.
-Minimum dimension 9'-6"

-- ii.
-Minimum square footage must be 100 sq. ft.

-- iii.
-Provide a window for natural light

-- iv.
-Closet (4 lineal ft. of net rod/shelf length)

-- v.
+Exception: Efficiency Units/Sleeping Units. - (c) Secondary bedroom(s) - i.
+Minimum dimension 9'-6" - ii.
+Minimum square footage must be 100 sq. ft. - iii.
+A window for natural light must be provided. - a.
+Exceptions.
+Windowless bedrooms designed to meet applicable building codes may be allowed: - If the local Tenant-Based Rental Assistance (TBRA) voucher administrator receives approval for an acceptability criteria variation from their HUD field office that allows TBRA to be used in units with windowless bedrooms, Or - Without an acceptability criteria variation if 100% of the units receive Project-based Rental Assistance (PBRA). - iv.
+Closet (4 lineal ft. of net rod/shelf length) - v.
 Door and walls to ceiling for privacy